 Playing With Huskies

-When we weren’t out mushing, we spent our time walking around the husky farm meeting all the dogs.
+When we weren’t out mushing, we spent our time walking around the husky farm and meeting all the dogs.
 Visitors are also allowed to enter the puppies’ kennel and play with them.
 Honestly, if you’re a dog lover, it’s hard to pass this opportunity to not stay with the huskies in their natural environment.

 - Can you spot Rosie’s pup, Joe? – Guesthouse Husky in Ivalo, Lapland, Finland